 Shanti’s Veterinary Mental Health Initiative (VMHI) was founded in 2021 because veterinarians and veterinary technicians are currently an underserved population with regards to mental health care and support.
 With support groups and one-to-one services, VMHI provides an empathetic and supportive space to foster wellbeing and resilience in the veterinary profession.

-A consortium of 16 sponsors and stakeholders are working with VMAE to offer Listeners On Call, a one-year pilot project launched in April 2022 with three leading VMAs and their 10,000 veterinarian members.
-The powerful platform offers each member of these VMAs up to four hours per month of complimentary access to a trained (and anonymous) listener.
+Kindly Human is a powerful platform with access to a trained (and anonymous) listener.
 This model is specifically designed for those seeking to establish a “human connection” to discuss their challenges, frustrations, and concerns.
 It is focused on providing low-intensity care BEFORE situations escalate.
+The program was available to members of the Georgia, New York, Texas, and Washington State VMAs as a pilot in 2022-23.

 Mental Health First Aid